Janos95/Phasefields/README.md

 ```bash
 git submodules update --init --recursive
 ```

-Before compiling you also need to make sure you have Eigen and SuiteSparse installed.
-If not already present I recommend installing them using you package manager.

 Build files are generated using cmake.
 If you want to build the project using e.g.